 Reviews Preparatory to Research

 We may contact you to raise funds for the Hospital.
-To do so, we would disclose some information about you to the Helen Hayes Hospital Foundation, so that the Foundation may contact you to raise money for the Hospital.
-We would only release contact information, such as your name, address, phone number, email address and the dates you received treatment or services at the Hospital.
-If you do not want the Hospital to contact you for fundraising efforts, you must notify in writing to the Foundation Director, Helen Hayes Hospital, Route 9W, West Haverstraw, New York 10993, or phone the Foundation office at 845-786-4365 for further information on filing such requests.
+To do so, we would disclose some information about you to the Hospital’s Foundation, so that the Foundation may contact you to raise money for the Hospital.
+We would only release contact information, such as your name, address and phone number and the dates you received treatment or services at the Hospital.
+If you do not want the Hospital to contact you for fundraising efforts, you may opt out by notifying in writing to the, Helen Hayes Hospital Foundation, Route 9W, West Haverstraw, New York 10993, and phone number 845-786-4365 for further information on filing such requests.
+You can also opt back in by notifying the Helen Hayes Hospital Foundation in writing.

 We may release medical information about you for Workers’ Compensation or similar programs.
 These programs provide benefits for work-related injuries or illness.